top

 Admissions Process & Requirements

 To be admitted to a memory care residence, a person must be able to move from place to place and not require full-time nursing care.
-The capabilities of your loved one must be fully assessed by a physical examination within 30 days prior to moving in.
+As of 2024, the capabilities of your loved one must be fully assessed by a physical examination within 30 days prior to moving in.
 For memory care, this examination must determine that the person exhibits symptoms of dementia and placement in a specialized care home is necessary.
 In other words, a diagnosis of probable Alzheimer’s disease or related dementia is required to move into Georgia memory care.
 The assessment is often performed by a medical professional at the residence itself, and the cost of being assessed should be included in the base rate.
 There may be a separate community or move-in fees that cover up-front expenses like the assessment, cleaning and painting your loved one’s new bedroom.

 A post-admission assessment is also required, to determine familial support, ability to perform activities of daily living, physical care needs, and any behavior impairments.
 This post-admission assessment is performed by residence staff, and should not cost extra.
 In assisted living communities, an assessment must happen within 14 days of admission and an individual care plan must be created.
 This plan is to be updated annually, or whenever the resident has a dramatic health change.